emilwidlund/carousel/docs/Joystick.md

 ```

 ### Properties
-All these properties are readonly
+All these properties are readonly.
 - safezoneBounds: `object` - Returns width & height of the Grid safezone
 - dangerzoneBounds: `object` - Returns the width of the dangergap between the left screen edge and the horizontal safezone start point & height of the dangergap between the top screen edge and the vertical safezone start point.
 - columnCount: `number` - Returns the amount of columns in the Grid